h0ngcha0/liuhongchao.github.io/_posts/2018-11-01-thoughts-on-ralph-merkle-dao-democracy.md

 I listened to this episode three times and really enjoyed it.

-In light of the Trump election and Brexit at the time, the core of Ralph Merkle's thesis was that democracy in the current shape and form is flawed because people are either not qualified or not incentivised to make quality assessment of the situation.
+In light of the Trump election and Brexit at the time, the core of Ralph Merkle's thesis was that democracy in the current shape and form is flawed because people are neither qualified nor incentivised to make quality assessment of the situation.
 One better way is to harness the intellectual ability of the bright people without letting them take over too much power.
 His proposed solution is to leverage [prediction market](https://en.wikipedia.org/wiki/Prediction_market).